DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 SSH into the server and we need to create the server.hcl file that serves as configuration for nomad.

 For this we need to use a text editor.
-For this use case, we used nano.
+In this use case,we used nano.
-You can find the file here on Github in Scripts folder.
+You can find the server.hcl file here in this repo on the Scripts folder.

 ```sh
 sudo nano server.hcl